-Using Google Hangouts is a great way to connect and collaborate with other classrooms.
+Using Google Hangouts in the classroom is a great way to connect and collaborate.
 It’s also a powerful tool for making connections, working collaboratively and introducing the wider world to your students.
 Many educators have embraced Hangouts to enrich both their students’ learning experiences and their own professional development.
 You can connect students with their peers from around the country, or even from abroad, if time zone differences permit.

 - If you don’t already have a Google account, sign up for one.